rahil-makadia/grss/docs/source/start.rst

    git clone https://www.github.com/rahil-makadia/grss

-Once the source code has been downloaded, the library can be installed using the following command:
+Once the source code has been downloaded, the library can be installed using the following commands:

 .. code-block:: console

+   source initialize.sh
-   python setup.py install
+   python -m pip install .

 -----
 Usage